Stomach Cancer

 • Distal gastrectomy removes of the lower part of the stomach.

-What are Stomach Cancer Treatment Options?
+Stomach Cancer Treatment Options

 Your team will coordinate your care—arranging your tests and appointments with a variety of physicians who treat stomach cancer.